An adventure on one of India's famous hotel trains

-On Day 4 we explore Shimla by jeep and see sights such as the Viceregal Lodge, a striking 19th century Elizabethan-style mansion.
-After lunch, we take a leisurely stroll along the Mall to the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point.
-A jeep is available if you would prefer not to walk during the afternoon.
-Day 5 is free for you to explore Shimla at your leisure.
+Today, we explore Shimla by car and see sights such as the Viceregal Lodge, a striking 19th century Elizabethan-style mansion that was the summer seat of the viceroys of India until the 1940's.
+After lunch, we take a leisurely stroll along the Mall to the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point - so called because it was where people would traditionally meet to gossip.
+A car is available if you would prefer not to walk during the afternoon.

 Today you are free in Delhi until mid-afternoon, when we transfer to our hotel train, the Palace on Wheels, for an enchanting journey through the bygone eras of the Maharajas.
 We have time to settle into our cabins before we enjoy dinner together in the restaurant car as the train heads into the night.

-Our first stop is the capital of Rajasthan, the Pink City of Jaipur.
+Our first stop is the capital of Rajasthan.
+Founded in 1727 by Maharaja Sawai Singh II, this lovely city is often referred to as 'the Pink City' after the buildings were painted pink in the 19th century to celebrate a visit by Queen Victoria's husband, Prince Albert.
 Sightseeing includes the imposing Palace of the Winds, whose ornate façade once enabled the ladies of the royal court to observe life in the street below whilst remaining in 'purdah.'
-We also visit the magnificent Amber Fort, one of three hilltop forts, and enjoy lunch in the Palace Hotel.
-During the night the train continues west.
+We also visit the magnificent Amber Fort, one of three hilltop forts that dominate the hills above Jaipur, and enjoy lunch at a local hotel.
+During the night the train continues east.